-Le Clarence opened in December 2015 just off the Champs Elysee, in a grand 19th century Paris townhouse.
-This handsome building is owned by Prince Robert of Luxembourg, who is ialso the CEO of the Domaine Clarence Dillon wine house.
-This consists of several properties including Chateau Haut Brion, one of the five “first growth” estates in Bordeaux, and whose first vintage dates back to 1525.
-In charge of the kitchen is Christophe Pelé, who was formerly head chef of former two-Michelin star Le Bigarade in Paris (this closed in 2012), and has worked in several top kitchens including Ledoyen, Pierre Gagnaire and Le Bristol.
-The restaurant was awarded two Michelin stars straight out of the gate in the 2016 guide, just a couple of months after opening.
+Le Clarence is near the Champs Elysee, and opened in December 2015.
+Its princely owner also has Chateau Haut Brion in his portfolio, so as you may expect, the wine list is interesting.
+The head chef is Christophe Pelé, who was previously head chef of former two-Michelin star Le Bigarade in Paris (this closed in 2012).
+Mr Pelé has worked in several top kitchens including Ledoyen, Pierre Gagnaire and Le Bristol.
+Le Clarence was awarded two Michelin stars in the 2016 guide, just a couple of months after its opening.